supporting inclusion, challenging exclusion

 Well-resourced inclusion is very expensive.
 Doesn’t it make financial sense to have all relevant resources in one location and educate disabled children there?

-That said, segregated schooling is very expensive too.
-Millions of pounds are spent each year to transport many children long distances twice a day, often by taxi with an escort.
-This makes neither financial nor educational sense.
+We need to look at the full picture: as well as running costs of maintaining separate settings with concentrated resources, disabled children need to get to them every day.
+Millions of pounds are spent each year to transport disabled children long distances twice a day, often by taxi with an escort, in order to educate them away from their non-disabled peers.
+This makes neither financial nor social or educational sense.

-Mainstream school staff do not have the specialist equipment or training needed to cater for the needs of disabled children.
+Mainstream schools do not have the specialist staff or equipment needed to cater for the needs of disabled children.
 How are we supposed to educate them?

 Disabled children would be teased and bullied in mainstream schools.
 Why subject them to harsh treatment?

-Recent research by Norwich and Kelly (2004) has shown that young pupils with statements of special educational needs for moderate learning difficulties were bullied as much in mainstream schools as they were in special schools.
-The researchers also found that pupils attending special schools experienced far more ‘bullying’ by children of mainstream schools and by peers and outsiders in their neighbourhood.
+Research has shown that children with statements of special educational needs for moderate learning difficulties are bullied as much in mainstream as they are in special schools.
+The same research also found that pupils attending special schools experienced far more bullying outside of school, by other children in their own neighbourhood.

-A disabled learner would take up too much of the teacher’s time.
+A disabled pupil would take up too much of the teacher’s time.
 Why should other children’s learning suffer?

-The vision of an inclusive education for all learners does not equate to admitting all children and young people in mainstream schools as we know them.
-Much more than this, it is about restructuring mainstream provision so that every school can value, respect and support the learning and development of all children and young people.
+The vision of an inclusive education for all learners does not equate to admitting all children in schools as we know them.
+Much more than this, it is about rethinking how teaching and learning are organised, so that schools can value, respect and support the learning & development of all children from the local community, whatever their background or perceived ability.
+At a time when schools are increasingly expected to support personalised learning, there is no reason why tailor-made provision has to be offered in separate institutions.
+Careful attention to differentiation and resourcefulness in teaching methods and materials, even if prompted by the presence of one pupil, have been shown to benefit all.

 Inclusion is all right for some, but there will always be children for whom inclusion cannot work.
 Why insist that all means all?

 It sometimes helps to consider the same issues in a different context.
-If you, the reader of this text, were to become disabled (and most of us will, probably in later life) how would it feel if you were denied access to your regular place of work or leisure?
-How would it be if you were told that, instead, you should attend an alternative place of work or leisure, which is tailor-made for your needs and full of other people like you?
+If you, the reader of this text, were to become disabled (and many of us will, possibly in later life) how would it feel if you were denied access to your regular place of work or leisure?
+How would it be if you were told that, instead, you should attend an alternative place, which is tailor-made for your needs and full of other people like you?
 You may well value some contact with others who are, for example, wheelchair-users or partially sighted, but would you be happy to have this instead of your regular contact with existing friends and colleagues?

-Inclusive education for some but not others is simply not inclusive education.
-After all, seeing disabled people as essentially different from non-disabled people is only one way of meaning-making; it focuses more on difference than on sameness.
-We are all good at some things and need help with others.
+After all, seeing disabled people as significantly different from non-disabled people is only one way of meaning-making; it focuses more on differences than on similarities.
+When considering children’s “needs” some people may focus on a perceived need for physiotherapy or speech & language therapy, while others may prioritise needs shared by all children, such as to belong to your local community, to make friends or to learn about collaboration and negotiation.
+After all, we are all good at some things and need help with others.
 And we probably all find it frustrating if other people define us by what we need help with.